oven-sh/bun/docs/guides/http/server.md

 name: Common HTTP server usage
 ---

 This starts an HTTP server listening on port `3000`.
-It demonstates basic routing with a number of common responses and also handles POST data from standard forms or as JSON.
+It demonstrates basic routing with a number of common responses and also handles POST data from standard forms or as JSON.

 See [`Bun.serve`](/docs/api/http) for details.